PSC-Political Science Courses

 PSC 101.
 Foundations of American Government.
 3 Hours.

-This course provides an overview of the American political system.
+This course covers the constitutional foundations of the American Political system.
 The course covers the constitutional foundations of the American political system.
 It explains how the institutions of American Government -Congress, the presidency, and the courts operate and how they interact with one another.
 Each section provides a foundation for future study.
 Ethics and Civic Responsibility are significant components of this course.
 This course meets Blazer Core Humans and their Societies with Flags in Justice and Civic Engagement.

 PSC 102.
 Foundations of Comparative Politics.
 3 Hours.